Crappie Fish Encounters on Everglades Airboat Tours

 Crappie Fish – Pomoxis

 Crappie is a genus of North American freshwater fish in the sunfish family Centrarchidae.
 The species within this genus are the white crappie (Poxomis annularis) and black crappie (Poxomis nigromacaulatus.)
-Their original habitat was the Eastern US and Canada, but both species have spread throughout the country and abroad.
+Their original habitat was the Eastern US and Canada, but both species have spread throughout the country and abroad Fortunately for you, you could see these aboard our Everglades boat tours.

-HabitatCrappie can adapt to a large range of habitats.
+HabitatCrappie can adapt to a large range of habitats, one of the most famous being the one that is commonly seen on our group airboat tours and private airboat tours.
 They are found in anything from shallow farm ponds to deep reservoirs.
-They are active habitants of a wide variety of natural environments including lakes, ponds, river backwaters and more.
+They are active inhabitants of a wide variety of natural environments including lakes, ponds, river backwaters and more.
 Depending on the time of year, food availability, water clarity and temperature, crappie may be found at depths ranging from one to fifty feet deep.

 DietBoth black and white crappie fish feed primarily on the younger of their own predators such as the northern pike, muskellunge and walleye.
+These animals are easily seen aboard one of our Everglades tours.
 Their diverse diets also include zooplankton, insects, crustaceans and small minnows.
-Crappie tend to be less active during the day, feeding during dawn and dusk by moving into open water or approaching the shore.
+Crappie tends to be less active during the day, feeding during dawn and dusk by moving into open water or approaching the shore.

 - Both species of crappie fish are very popular game fish.